Dreaming381/TextMeshDOTS/README.md

     the TextRenderer, or via rich text tags such as \<b\>, \<i>.
 Alternatively \<font\> can be used to explicitly select a font.
     TextMeshDOTS can simulate bold and italic when those variants are missing, but this should be the exception and not the default.
   - Type in some text or rich text
   -	You should now see the text
+  - Optional use of Gradients:
+    - Add empty `GameObject`, and `TextColorGradient` component on it
+    - Add any number  gradients to the list.
+You need to name the gradients to be able to select them via the richtext tag \<gradient=name of gradient\> For horizontal gradients, specify at least the top left & right color.
+      For vertical gradients at least top & bottom-left.
+Otherwise specify all corner.

 (2) Runtime instantiation workflow
   -	Generate backend mesh and materials: `Menue --> TextMeshDOTS --> Text BackendMesh`, `Menue --> TextMeshDOTS --> Generate materials`